iip-ecosphere/platform/platform/documentation/PREREQUISITES.md

 ### Web User Interface

+We use/test against the following versions

+- node.js 22.14.0 (also 22.0.0/20.11.1/18.19.1 and newer shall work)
+- npm version 10.9.2
+- Angular 19.2.5

 For the Web-UI (see also (Angular version compatibility matrix)[https://angular.io/guide/versions]).
-More recent versions may not work.

-- node.js 16.10.0
-- npm version 7.24.0 (or 9.5.1)
-- Angular 14.2.10

 ## Development